 Glasgow City, Lanarkshire

-The Glasgow City Poorhouse stood on the north side of Parliamentary Road, to the west of its junction with St James Road.
-The building was originally erected in 1809 as a lunatic asylum.
-With 1,500 beds, the poorhouse was one of the largest institutions in Britain.
+The Glasgow City Poorhouse (also sometimes known as the Town's Hospital after its predecessor on Clyde Street) was opened in 1845 in premises at the north side of Parliamentary Road, to the west of its junction with St James Road.
+The building was originally erected in 1809 as the Glasgow Lunatic Asylum.
+With 1,500 beds, the City Poorhouse was one of the largest pauper institutions in Britain.

 The poor conditions in the City Poorhouse were a recurring subject of concern with both the City Council and the Parochial Board.
 In 1882, separate reports by the Board's Secretary and Medical Officer condemned the building.
 In 1887, after press reports of overcrowding, Dr Littlejohn and the Council's Medical Officer Dr Russell were appointed to conduct an enquiry.
 Their report highlighted a long list of deficiencies including: